B-36 Crash – Franklin Mountains 1953

 EL PASO, TEXAS – Nine human lives, the largest intercontinental bomber in the world and a 7,000-foot urban mountain range fuel a $4,000,000 Cold War mystery.
 Lost in a horrendous crash into the Western slopes of the Franklin Mountains during a dust storm-infused early-season blizzard in December 1953, the wreckage of a U.S. Air Force B-36D was shredded across the steep terrain as the booming explosions echoed between the mountains on each side of the Rio Grande flowing through the Pass of the North.

 Suffice to say, this Friday afternoon flight to El Paso to bring in a new B-36D for Biggs AFB seemed normal…until they hit a typical West Texas winter dust and snow storm moving down into the high desert from the Rockies.
-The crew’s plan for a night of fun in El Paso’s sister city of Juarez, at the Dog Track or the Kentucky Club would never happen.
-Their friend 1st Sgt.
-Taliaferro, who hitched a ride with them to the Border Town for a good time that Friday, would never see his new daughter born a month later in January 1954.
+The crew’s plan for a night of fun in El Paso’s sister city of Juarez at the Dog Track or the Kentucky Club would never happen.
+Their friend, 1st Sgt.
+Taliaferro who hitched a ride on that fateful flight with them to the Border Town for a good time that Friday, would never see his new daughter born just a month later in January 1954.
 Neither would Airman First Class Edwin D. Howe see his daughter, Denine, born in August of 1954.

 It ended tragically with a confused few moments of radio chatter, the surge of the jet booster engines roaring at the tip of the wings, and the groan of the airframe against the pull of the flaps trying to avert disaster as the rocky mountainside suddenly appeared and rushed at the wide-eyed crew out of the blanket of snow and dust that had hidden it from their view.
 It was over before they could do much.